Programming-Competitions/AIMO-Competition/README.md

    - optimal batchsize: bs = 1.21×10^9 / L^6.24, L(loss), bs(batch_size)
    - LR doesnt change with scal, 0.5b to 7b same lr
    - WSD LR schedule helps push smaller models to much larger level models loss

+Olympiad Bench - 2402.14008
+ - *Important, only other olympiad baseline?*
+ - deepseek-7b-rl appears to be the base model to be using, only non-gpt-4 model somewhat successful at olympiads
+ -

 ## building/work